Swapppyy/F1-Databricks/README.md

-# Analyzing F1 Dominant Drivers and teams using Databricks(PySpark)
+# Analyzing F1 Dominant Drivers and teams using Databricks (PySpark and SparkSQL)

 What is this pipeline exactly doing?